kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 outside the package.
 Think of the specification as the external interface to your package.
 Next, create the package body:

-  CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-77
 CREATE OR REPLACE PACKAGE BODY process_employee_time IS PROCEDURE grant_raises (pct_increase IN NUMBER,
                           upper_bound IN NUMBER) as